Dust polarization modeling at large-scale over the Northern Galactic cap using EBHIS and Planck data: Comparison of the model with observations

 \section{Comparison of the model with \planck\ observations}

-We have optimized the parameters of the Stokes dust model such that its statistical properties match the \planck\ dust observations at 353 GHz over \rgn\ in both pixel and harmonic space.
-The precise optimization is not important and is beyond the scope of this paper.
-The quality of the fits to the constraining \Planck\ polarization data is demonstrated below.
-Furthermore, we show that the dust model is able to reproduce the observed relationship between polarization fraction and the dispersion of polarization angle over \rgn, even though these statistics were not used in the optimization.
+Using the methods detailed in Sect.~\ref{sec:5}, we determined parameters of the Stokes dust model such that several statistical properties computed from the model match the \planck\ dust observations at 353 GHz over \rgn\ in both pixel and harmonic space.
+The quality of these matches to constraining the \Planck\ polarization data is demonstrated below.
+Furthermore, we show in Sect.~\ref{sec:7} that the dust model is able to reproduce the observed inverse relationship between the polarization angle dispersion and the polarization fraction over \rgn, even though these statistics were not used in determining the model parameters.